DominiquePaul/cream/cream_modal/README.md

-# Cream Livestream Image Style Processor
+# DreamStream - Livestream Image Style Processor

 This application processes livestream frames with diffusion models to apply artistic styles in real-time.